ERejto/FPGA-Synth-project-portfolio/docs/fpga.md

 $$V(t) = sin (2 \pi f_c t + \beta sin(2 \pi f_m t))$$

-Where $f_c$ and $f_m$ and the frequency of the carrier wave and modulation wave respectively. $\beta$ is a constant that determines how much the modulation affects the carrier.
+Where $f_c$ and $f_m$ are the frequency of the carrier wave and modulation wave respectively. $\beta$ is a constant that determines how much the modulation affects the carrier.
 This comes from the settings memory and therefore the MCU.
 In implemenattion this uses 2 phase accumulators, 2 wave tables, and a multiply-add block.
 Every cycle, the modulation wave is generated, $sin(2 \pi f_m t)$, then it is multiplied by $\beta$ and added to the carrier accumulator.
 A $\beta = 0$ turns frequency modulation off.

 <!-- reference matlab -->